unosquare/pigpio-dotnet/README.md

 *:star: Please star this project if you find it useful!*

-Provides complete managed access to the popular pigpio C library
+Provides complete managed access to the popular pigpio C library.

 The premise is simple: using the powerful features of C# to control the ARM peripherals of the Raspberry Pi.
 This library provides a comprehensive way to access the hardware of the Pi.
 It uses the fantastic C library [pigpio](https://github.com/joan2937/pigpio/).
 The [documentation of the library can be found here](http://abyz.me.uk/rpi/pigpio/).

 As a programmer, the choice is yours.
-You can call the netive methods either directly or via the comprhensive API of PiGpio.net.
+You can call the native methods either directly or via the comprehensive API of PiGpio.net.

 ## Example of blinking an LED with direct native calls